-If the worst should happen and you fall ill and have to take significant time off work there are steps you can take to help see you through.
+If the worst should happen and you fall ill and have to take significant time off work, there are some steps you can take to help see you through:

 From your employer, you may be eligible for Statutory Sick Pay.
 This is for up to 28 weeks as long as you are employed but unable to work and you earned an average of at least £112 a week in the two months before you stopped working.

 The minimum sick pay you are entitled to is £88.45 a week but some employers may be more generous.
 You should check your contract or talk to your HR department to find out what you are entitled to.

 You are also legally entitled to ask your employer to make reasonable changes to your working conditions if these would enable you to return to work.
 These might include:

 You should also speak to your employer or pension provider if you have been paying into a workplace pension as some include sickness benefits such as early retirement options.

 You might be eligible for some state benefits some of which are not well known; these include: